bjornaa/bib2html/README.rst

 The script is in a single python source file, which can be deployed where needed.
 TODO: make in installable by pip.

-The script is made openly available under the ... license.
+The script is made openly available under the MIT license.